department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/FE-documentation-MVP.md

 - There is a Tag component with the content "Draft"
 - Use the [form status version of the card component](https://design.va.gov/components/card#form-status) in the VA design system.
-- The "Continue your application" link should use the [active link style](https://design.va.gov/storybook/?path=/docs/components-va-link--default#active) in the VA design system.
+- Link style: the "Continue your application" link should use the [active link style](https://design.va.gov/storybook/?path=/docs/components-va-link--default#active) in VADS.
+- Typography: 'vads-font-size-base'

 #### **Content**